iterative/VSCode-DVC-Workshop/README.md

 (image)

-6. Read the documentation and customize the ´dvc.yaml´ , ´params.yaml´ files.
+5. Read the documentation and customize the ´dvc.yaml´ , ´params.yaml´ files.
-7. Open a terminal in VSCode